Athletics at the 1904 Summer Olympics – Men's marathon: Background

 This was the third appearance of the marathon event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Arthur L. Newton of the United States was the only runner from 1900 to return, while other significant American runners included the winners of the past three Boston Marathons: 1902 winner Sammy Mellor, 1903 winner John Lordon, and 1904 winner Michael Spring.

 Cuba and South Africa each made their first appearance in the event, while the United States was the only nation to have runners in each of the first three Olympic marathons.

-The marathon included the first two black Africans to compete in the Olympics: two Tswana men named Len Taunyane and Jan Mashiani, who happened to be in St. Louis as part of the South African exhibit at the 1904 World's Fair.
+The marathon included the first two black people to compete in the Olympics: two Tswana men named Len Taunyane and Jan Mashiani, who happened to be in St. Louis as part of the South African exhibit at the 1904 World's Fair.
 Both had served as long-distance message runners during the then-recent Second Boer War.
 Although some accounts report that both ran barefoot, Mashiani was wearing shoes in photographs taken during the event.